Arash-Barabadi/ROS2/01_ROS2_Workspace_Creation/README.md

 source ~/ros2_ws/install/setup.bash
 ```

-##  what is the use of --symlink-install in ROS2 colcon build?
+##  what is the use of --symlink-install in ROS2 colcon build (colcon build --symlink-install)?
 ### with --symlink-install if we change code in our source code, it will take effect, we don't have to compile it again (only with python, not c++)